-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 What do you think your summer will look like?

 “We are trying to figure out how to expand our bubble slightly to include extended family in a new quarantine spot.
-All summer camps have been cancelled, along with my daughter’s first job.
+All summer camps have been canceled, along with my daughter’s first job.
 We are going to try to recreate the 1970s summer we grew up knowing.
 Lots of time on the water in various sailing/paddling scenarios, hanging with cousins, and reading.
 So much reading.
 And taking the 15-year-olds out on country roads to teach them how to drive.”

 “Me, sitting in my home office, teaching summer school on Zoom while wearing the sweatpants I had to buy because literally nothing in my closet fits me anymore.”